Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 How do the AI add-on pricing models compare long-term?

-Intercom's Fin costs scale with conversation volume -- more conversations means higher Fin bills, regardless of team size.
-Zendesk's Advanced AI scales with team size -- more agents means higher AI costs, regardless of volume.
-For growing companies, this means: if you expect conversation volume to grow faster than headcount, Zendesk's model is more predictable.
-If you expect to grow the team faster than volume, Intercom's model is more efficient.
+Intercom's Fin costs scale with conversation volume — more conversations means higher Fin bills, regardless of team size.
+Zendesk's AI Agents Advanced now scales with both seat count ($50/agent add-on) AND volume (per-resolution charges).
+For growing companies, this means: if you expect conversation volume to grow faster than headcount, Zendesk's stacked model can become expensive quickly.
+Intercom's volume-only model is more predictable in that growth pattern.

 Which platform has better phone support integration?